Z-Y-Wu/ZW-/_pages/about.md

 ---
 <h1>Introduction</h1>
 I am a postdoctoral researcher at the School of Earth and Space Sciences, University of Science and Technology of China (<a href="https://en.ustc.edu.cn/">USTC</a>).
 I obtained my BS degree in Geophysics from China University of Geosciences, Wuhan in 2019, and my PhD in Geophysics from USTC in 2024.<br><br>
-As part of the <a href="https://step.ustc.edu.cn/">Solar-Terrestrial Exploration & Physics (STEP)</a> team, I work under the collaborative supervision of <a href="https://en.ess.ustc.edu.cn/2021/0721/c27106a517933/page.htm">Prof. Zhenpeng Su</a>.
+As a member of the <a href="https://step.ustc.edu.cn/">Solar-Terrestrial Exploration & Physics (STEP)</a> team, I work under the collaborative supervision of <a href="https://en.ess.ustc.edu.cn/2021/0721/c27106a517933/page.htm">Prof. Zhenpeng Su</a>.
 My current research focuses on several key projects:

 * <b>Generation, Propagation, and Effects of Hiss Waves in the Plasmaspheric Plume</b>: This project explores the mechanisms behind the generation and propagation of hiss waves within the plasmaspheric plume and their impacts on the surrounding plasma environment.
 * <b>The Influence of the Oxygen Torus on Low-Frequency Plasma Waves</b>: This study investigates how the oxygen torus affects the behavior of low-frequency plasma waves, contributing to our understanding of ionospheric and magnetospheric dynamics.